Neurophysiology or Electrodiagnostic Testing

 Electromyography (EMG)

-EMG assesses the condition of the muscle to be tested as well as the motor neuron (nerve cell) which controls it.
-During a needle EMG, a fine needle electrode is inserted into a muscle to detect electrical signals within the muscle.
-The neurophysiologist ascertains if there is any spontaneous activity when the muscle is at rest, and records the extent of electrical activity when you slightly or maximally contract the muscle.
-There may be minor bruising where the needle has been inserted but this should resolve within several days.
+EMG assesses the condition of a muscle and the motor neuron (nerve cell) controlling it.
+In a needle EMG, a fine needle electrode is inserted into the muscle to detect electrical signals.
+The neurophysiologist observes for spontaneous activitywhen the muscle is at rest and measures electrical activity during slight and maximal muscle contraction.
+Some minor bruising may occur at the insertion site, which usually resolves within a few days.

 Preparing for NCS/EMG

-• Tell your neurophysiologist if you have a cardiac pacemaker or are on any blood-thinning medications (aspirin, clopidogrel, warfarin)
+• Inform your neurophysiologist if you have a cardiac pacemaker or are taking blood-thinning medications such as aspirin, clopidogrel, or warfarin.

-• Inform your neurophysiologist if you suffer from any bleeding disorder
+• Let your neurophysiologist know if you have a bleeding disorder.

-• Take a bath or shower beforehand and do not apply lotions or creams
+• Take a bath or shower beforehand and avoid applying lotions or creams.

 Interpretation of Results